Dale, Wisconsin

 Dale is a town in Outagamie County, Wisconsin, United States, established on November 17, 1853.
-The population was 2,731 at the 2010 census.
+The population was 2,869 at the 2020 census.
 The census-designated place of Dale and the unincorporated community of Medina are located in the town.

 History

 The land that now encompasses the town of Dale was originally part of the neighboring town of Hortonia.
 It was first separated from Hortonia and organized as the town of Medina on December 16, 1851, during a special night session of Hortonia's town board.
 Dissension arose over the proposed borders of the new town.
 Consequently, just over two months later, on February 23, 1852, the board unanimously repealed the action to create the Town of Medina, returning the land to Hortonia.

 Nearly two years later, the town of Dale was established on November 18, 1853, again separating control from the town of Hortonia.

 Geography

-According to the United States Census Bureau, the town has a total area of 30.5 square miles (78.9 km^{2}), of which, 30.4 square miles (78.8 km^{2}) of it is land and 0.04 square miles (0.1 km^{2}) of it (0.10%) is water.
+According to the United States Census Bureau, the town has a total area of 30.5 square miles (78.9 km^{2}), of which 30.4 square miles (78.8 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.10%) is water.